 But not only that:

-We fight for a future that is as free of authority a possible.
+We fight for a future as free of authority as possible.

 We are looking forward to continue a diverse struggle against lignite mining – until it won’t be necessary anymore!